Risks, risk management and opportunities

-Atlas Copco and its business partners, such as suppliers, subcontractors and joint venture partners, must share the same values as expressed in the Group’s Business Code of Practice regarding issues such as human rights standards and principles of ethical conduct.
+Atlas Copco and its business partners, such as suppliers, subcontractors and joint venture partners, must share the same values as expressed in the Group’s Code of Conduct regarding issues such as human rights standards and principles of ethical conduct.

 The availability of many components is dependent on suppliers and if they have interruptions or lack capacity, this may affect deliveries.

 Using a large number of suppliers gives rise to the risk that products contain components which are not sustainably produced, e.g. hazardous substances or electronic components containing conflict minerals, or components with a large carbon footprint.